We are Mundart Schule. We are a small team of Swiss teachers dedicated to Swiss German language and culture.

 German students spend 60-80 hours for each level (A1, A2, B1, etc.) – and get to use their hard earned German skills rarely in daily interaction with Swiss locals.

-Looking at the needs of our students and the special circumstances in Switzerland, learning Mundart is worth it and requires an exceptional approach.
+Looking at the needs of our students and the special circumstances in Switzerland, learning Mundart is worth the effort and requires an exceptional approach.

 Optimal lessons for learning Mundart:

 As much as we value one-on-one lessons, the benefits of online course and material are convincing: Focused lessons, more flexibility, less cancellations and updated information on every aspect of Swiss culture in our program.

 Our Mundart Mediathek provides fresh Media content for each lesson.

 90 minutes per lesson